coderefinery/exercise-collaborative-recipe/cheese.md

 - Cream cheese
 - Gruyere

 ## Instructions

 - Unpack cheese
 - Place on platters in a nice way
 - Add cutting equipment (depending on the cheese)
+- Any kind of blue cheese is prohibited